 Throughout the year the Institute for the Humanities offers a number of lectures, colloquia, workshops and discussions both on and off campus.
-This year the UMIH will be running several series of events.
+The UMIH runs two main series in addition to other special events.

-Please also consider subscribing to our hUManities blogazine dedicated to the humanities in Manitoba and beyond.
+Please also consider subscribing to our hUManities blog dedicated to the humanities in Manitoba and beyond.